Riansyah08/Vending-Machine-Program/README.md

-This is a University final project of Programming Concept course, with a group consist of three people, where we use java and do the programming on Visual Studio Code. in this project we make a Vending machine program where you can insert the amount of money and then choose the drinks or food that you want to buy, when the amount of money is less than 0 or less than the price of the drink or food that you want to buy, it will inform you that your amount is not enough and you can't buy it, but if the amount is sufficient or more than the price needed then you can continue till the end of the program.
+# 🧃 Vending Machine Program – Final Project for Programming Concept
+This repository contains our **University Final Project** for the **Programming Concept** course, developed by a group of three students using **Java** in **Visual Studio Code**.

+### 📌 Project Overview
+We built a **console-based Vending Machine application** that allows users to:
+- 💰 Insert money
+- 🍽️ Choose from a list of drinks or food
+- ❌ Get notified if the balance is insufficient
+- ✅ Successfully purchase an item if the balance is enough
+- 🔁 Continue purchasing until funds are depleted or the program ends

+### 💻 Technologies Used
+- Java
+- Visual Studio Code

+### 🧪 How It Works
+1. User inputs an amount of money.
+2. Program displays available items with their prices.
+3. User selects an item.
+4. The program:
+  - Checks if the balance is sufficient
+  - Proceeds with the purchase or displays an error
+  - Loops for the next action

+### 🚀 How to Run
+1. Clone the repository
+2. Open it in Visual Studio Code or any Java IDE
+3. Compile and run the Main.java